Kossit73/Broiler_chicken_Financial_Model/README.md

 streamlit run streamlit_app.py
 ```

-The dashboard organises the inputs into horizontal tabs that mirror the CLI
+The dashboard now presents all inputs on a single **Input Landing Page** that
+groups controls into Production, Pricing, Costs, and Capital & financing
-assumption schedule.
-As you tweak values, the NPV/IRR metrics and detailed
+sections.
+As you tweak values, the NPV/IRR metrics and detailed tables refresh
-tables refresh instantly.
-The Production tab now houses the four-part
+instantly.
+The Production tab continues to house the four-part assumptions
-assumptions summary as well as dedicated revenue schedules for broilers, eggs,
+summary as well as dedicated revenue schedules for broilers, eggs, manure, live
-manure, live birds, and by-products.
-Download buttons on each table let you
+birds, and by-products.
+Download buttons on each table let you export the
-export the current view as CSV files.
+current view as CSV files.

 ## Revenue schedules helper (optional)